-The 3D anatomical model gave enhanced insights of the left atrium by demonstrating the distortion by the fistula, and also clearly showed the serpiginous course followed by the fistula.
-Having access to the model gave clinicians a greater understanding, than otherwise possible, of the mechanics of the fistula behind the indented left atrium, causing an obstruction to the mitral valve.
+The 3D anatomical model gave the clinicians an enhanced insight of the left atrium by demonstrating the distortion by the fistula.
+The anatomical model also clearly showed the serpiginous course followed by the fistula.
+By having access to the anatomical model, the clinicians had a greater understanding of the mechanics of the fistula behind the indented left atrium, causing an obstruction to the mitral valve.

-The 3D printed anatomical model was split to the clinician’s specification, following spending time with the radiologist to understand the best plane to visualise the patient’s anatomy.
-By splitting the model precisely in the location as seen in the model above, clinicians were able to see and understand the mitrial valve in much more detail.
-This level of insight would have been nearly impossible to visualise through 2D CT images alone.
+The 3D printed anatomical model was customized and split to the clinician’s specification, following spending time with the radiologist to understand the best plane to visualize the patient’s anatomy.
+By splitting the model precisely in the location as seen in the model above, clinicians were able to see and understand the mitral valve in much more detail.
+This level of insight would have been nearly impossible to visualize through 2D CT images alone.

-By working closely to the clinician’s specification, Medical Visualisation Engineers at Axial3D were able to produce a high-quality 3D printed model of the patient’s anatomy that worked perfectly with other tools in the operating theatre.
-Having access to the 3D model, the clinicians reassessed their original surgical approach using the information that was now available to them, and created a new operating plan.
+By working closely to the clinician’s specification, Medical Visualization Engineers at Axial3D were able to produce a high-quality 3D printed model of the patient’s anatomy that worked perfectly with other tools in the operating theatre.
+Upon receiving the 3D model, the clinicians reassessed their original surgical approach using the information that was now available to them, and created a new operating plan.
 The new plan, created with the information provided by the 3D model resulted in zero complications during the surgery and a perfect surgical result for the patient.